 Providing structure to the assets of a contract is very valuable but only covers a fraction of the data present in a contract.
 Legal terms can and should be structured as well to unlock the full potential of machine readable contracts.
 An agreement contains legal terms that are structured and organised in an interconnected way.
 For example, a non-disclosure agreement’s structure will be affected by whether one or both parties are disclosing confidential information as well as the nature of the confidential information.
 Structuring the terms of a contract and modelling the relationships in an ontology means that smart contract terms can be configured into a coherent contract without a human in a loop.
 Structuring the legal terms of a contract also makes it possible to query the legal terms of a contract, such as a party’s obligations and restrictions.
 For example, with structured contracts, an organisation could quickly identify the agreements in which they are disclosing confidential information, and filter them by the type of information disclosed.

-Legislate is pioneering the use of knowledge graphs (U.S. Patent Application No. 17/212,520) to structure both the asset and legal data of contracts.
+Legislate is pioneering the use of knowledge graphs (United States Patent No. 11,087,219) to structure both the asset and legal data of contracts.
 Knowledge graphs are a type of database which stores data as relations as opposed to tables.
 Knowledge graphs are ideal for navigating highly interconnected data and finding patterns.
 Moreover, knowledge graphs can be taught concepts using ontologies which is why they are currently used by Google to process structured data.
 Legislate’s knowledge graph models the legal terms and their relationships which means that it knows how they are connected and how they can be combined together to form a valid contract.
 As a result, Legislate is helping the unlawyered create contracts and easily access their contract information post-signature.

 As technology becomes ubiquitous, it is important that information in any form is machine readable.
 Legal Schema is proposing a schema for structuring data in contracts which is helping dematerialise contract assets and in turn reduce friction in transactions.
-Legislate is proposing a knowledge graph approach (U.S. Patent Application No. 17/212,520) to structuring contract data which is richer and enables machine readable legal terms.
+Legislate is proposing a knowledge graph approach (United States Patent No. 11,087,219) to structuring contract data which is richer and enables machine readable legal terms.
 This unlocks the full potential of structured contracts which can now be assembled and searched automatically.
 Finally, structured contracts reduce the friction in the creation process and makes safe contracting accessible to the unlawyered.
 Thanks to Legislate the unlawyered can create and manage smart contracts by themselves.